 CONCEPT_SYNONYM gt=NONE 0 Completed: 0 ms rowSize= 0 bytes - Skipping details on:

-CONCEPT_TEXT gt=NONE 0 Completed: 0 ms rowSize= 0 bytes CONCEPT_SEMANTIC_TYPE gt=0 Completed: 0 ms rowSize= 188 bytes- Skipping details on:
+CONCEPT_TEXT gt=NONE 0 Completed: 0 ms rowSize= 0 bytes CONCEPT_SEMANTIC_TYPE gt=1 ms Completed: 1 ms rowSize= 188 bytes- Skipping details on:

 |